 There is so much to this place and they have regular events of all varieties held in the park.
 Keep an eye out on their website and social media pages.

-Toilets – on site, near the lake and at the Inn.
+On site, next to the museum car park, near the lake and at the Inn.
 There are also toilets at the Cathedral.